Skip to main content

 Goal 18: Beaches and Dunes

-Statewide Planning Goal 18 focuses on conserving and protecting Oregon's beach and dune resources, and on recognizing and reducing exposure to hazards in this dynamic, sometime quickly changing environment.
-Goal 18 is central to the work of coastal communities in addressing the impacts of coastal hazards and climate change in areas along the ocean shore.
+Statewide Planning Goal 18: Beaches and Dunes focuses on conserving and protecting Oregon's beach and dune resources, and on recognizing and reducing exposure to hazards in this ever-changing environment.
+Goal 18 is central to the work of coastal communities in addressing the impacts of coastal hazards and future conditions of the ocean shore.

 Prohibition Areas

-The goal prohibits development on the most sensitive and hazardous landforms in the beach and dune environment, including beaches, active foredunes and other dune areas subject to severe erosion or flooding.
-This requirement has been instrumental in preventing inappropriate development on these critical landforms.
+Goal 18 prohibits development on the most sensitive and hazardous landforms along the coastal shoreline, including beaches, active foredunes, and other dune areas subject to severe erosion or flooding.
+This requirement has been instrumental in preventing unsuitable development on these critical landforms.

 Shoreline Armoring

-The goal limits the placement of beachfront protective structures (i.e. shoreline armoring such as riprap and seawalls) to those areas where development existed prior to 1977.
-This policy effectively places a cap on the amount of ocean shore that may be hardened, and thus limits the cumulative impacts of such hardening.
+Goal 18 limits the placement of beachfront protective structures to shoreline areas that were developed prior to 1977.
+“Beachfront protective structures” refers to shoreline armoring techniques such as riprap and seawalls.
+This policy effectively places a cap on the amount of ocean shore that may be hardened and thus limits the cumulative impacts of such hardening.

 Shoreline armoring can cause scouring and lowering of the beach profile, which can result over time in the loss of access to Oregon's public beaches.
-New development must account for shoreline erosion through non-structural approaches (e.g. increased setbacks).
+New developments must account for shoreline erosion through non-structural approaches, such as increased setbacks.
 In the face of increased ocean erosion occurring in conjunction with climate change and sea level rise, limiting hard structures and allowing natural shoreline migration is a critical policy tool for conserving and maintaining Oregon's ocean beaches.

 Guidebook on Erosion Control Practices of the Oregon Coast